hoangsonww/Employee-Management-Fullstack-App/README.md

 The Employee Management System is a dynamic full-stack application that seamlessly combines cutting-edge and traditional technologies.
 By integrating a modern **React** frontend with a classic **Spring Boot** backend, this project demonstrates how new and established technologies can harmoniously work together to create a robust and efficient application for managing employee and department data!

+## Live Deployment

+The Employee Management System full-stack app is deployed with Vercel and is live at [https://employee-management-fullstack-app.vercel.app](https://employee-management-fullstack-app.vercel.app) for you to explore and interact with the application.

+The backend is also deployed with Render and is available at [https://employee-management-app.onrender.com](https://employee-management-app-gdm5.onrender.com/).
+You can access the API endpoints directly from the browser.

+**Note:** The backend API may spin down due to inactivity, so you may need to wait for up to 2 minutes for the API to start up again.
+Feel free to test the API endpoints and explore the application.
+Or, you can run the backend locally and connect it to the frontend for a more seamless experience.

+Additionally, it may take a while to fetch all the data, as Render's free tier has limited resources (only 512MB RAM and 0.1 CPU).
+Please be patient while the data loads.

 ## Key Technologies

 - **React (Frontend)**: A modern JavaScript library for building user interfaces, providing a responsive and interactive experience.